Why Are My Dog’s Eyes Red?

 - Breeds with flowing locks on their face also have eye problems: Poodles, Sheepdogs, and Maltese dogs

-Why are my dog’s eyes red?
+So why are my dog’s eyes red?

 - Eye injury or trauma from a foreign object

-- Allergies to food or environmental causes
+- Allergies to food or environmental allergens

-- Uveitis- painful inflammation of the eyeball
+- Uveitis: painful inflammation of the eyeball

 How to keep your dog’s eyes clean